HildoBijl/GPRT/README.md

 # Source code for the Ph.D. thesis
-Here you find the Matlab source code corresponding to the thesis "Gaussian Process Regression Techniques - With applications to wind turbines".
+Here you find the Matlab source code corresponding to the thesis *Gaussian Process Regression Techniques - With applications to wind turbines*.
 The [thesis](http://hildobijl.com/Downloads/GPRT.pdf) itself can be downloaded from my [personal website](http://hildobijl.com/Research.php).
 It is written to introduce people to Gaussian process regression from an intuitive point of view.

 ## Contents